orthanc-mirrors/orthanc-book/Sphinx/source/users/debian-packages.rst

 * :ref:`Compile Orthanc by yourself <compiling>`.

-* Advanced users: :ref:`replace the binaries from the package by the LSB binaries <replace-binaries>`.
+* Advanced users: :ref:`replace the binaries from the package by the LSB binaries <lsb-replace-debian-binaries>`.

 Installation
 ------------